Force over Distance: Chapter 42

 Rush sat on the slope of the hill.
 His forearms rested on bent knees as he looked out at the sea.

-The relief Young felt was indescribable.
-Just seeing the guy, from a distance, was enough to bring Everett Young forward, out of the confused war of his thoughts.
+The relief was indescribable.
+Just seeing the man was enough to call Everett Young out of the confused war in his head.

 Young didn’t have a clue.